bootflat/bootflat.github.io/README.md

 # What is Bootflat?

-BOOTFLAT is an open source Flat UI KIT based on Twitter's Bootstrap 3.1.0 CSS framework.
+BOOTFLAT is an open source Flat UI KIT based on Bootstrap 3.1.0 CSS framework.
 It provides a faster, easier and less repetitive way for web developers to create elegant web apps.

 Bootflat is built on the foundations of Bootstrap, visioned in a stunning flat design.
 Bootstrap itself is a trusted, reliable and proven tool for developers.
 Built with `Sass`.